 Choreographer Diana Stanton created an original dance for our joint performance with Orchesis of Arturo Márquez' Danzón No. 2 in Winter, 2013.
 Her choreography has been presented professionally in many venues including Jumpbrush Pacific Dance Convergence, McCallum Theatre's Choreography Under the Stars Festival in Palm Desert (CA), UC Irvine, CU Boulder, Boulder Jazz Dance Workshop and many others.

 Michelle Walter created original choreography for our joint performance with Orchesis of Smetana's The Moldau in Winter, 2013.
 She is a Cal Poly graduate and Orchesis alumna.
 She received an M.A. in Dance Education from Stanford University.
 Michelle is the founder of the Cuesta College Dance Company, Entourage.
-She has been the director of that company for the past 11 years and an instructor of dance at Cuesta for 20 years.

 Choreographer Christy McNeil had her first collaboration with the Symphony in Winter, 2015, with her original choreography of The James Bond Theme.
 Christy earned her BFA in dance from Cornish College, and her choreography was chosen to represent the college at the American College Dance Festival.
 At age fifteen, she performed in the Rudolf Nureyev Ballet Festival in Kazan, Russia as a member of Evergreen City Ballet and was honored to dance at the Artissima Festival of Art in Turin, Italy with Chamber Dance Company in 2010.